Attendance Reporting on EdPotential (NZ)

 To filter for a group of students with attendance in a selected range, go to Student Reporting and select Show more filters.

-Use the Attendance filter to choose your required attendance range.
+Use the half day Attendance filter to choose students within a specified percentage present range.
 For example, select 80% to 90% to list the students who have been present for 80% to 90% of the current year, based on their attendance by half days.

-The students with attendance within this range will be listed below.
+The students with attendance within the selected range or STAR stage will be listed below.

 Attendance in NCEA Reporting